wjj31767/robotik2/character 1 and 2.md

  - All perceptive modules convert their output to the MMM format
  - All recognition and reproduction modules convert the MMM format to their specific internal representation

+## Contact Detection and grasp verification

+### Contact Detection using joint torques

+- Compute weighted sum of finger joint torques
+- Contact is detected where a threshold is surpassed.

+### Object grasped successfully?

+- Calculate distances:
+  - between different  fingertips (for precision grasps)
+  - between different fingertips and the palm (for power grasps)

+## Detection of Deformability

+###  Deformable objects can be detected:

+- Grasp an object
+- Verify that the grasp was successful
+- Increase the joint torques
+- Determine distances between the fingertips
+  - Decreased distances indicate a deformable object